U.S. and Philippine Air Forces complete Dynamic Force Employment exercise

 |0

-This work, U.S. and Philippine Air Forces complete Dynamic Force Employment exercise [Image 5 of 5], by SSgt Christopher Tam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. and Philippine Air Forces complete Dynamic Force Employment exercise, by SSgt Christopher Tam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.